Arts and Bricks Logo

 For this collage’s background, we used a colorful full-page magazine advertisement and also a design we had painted as process art on another day.

 Instead of throwing away old magazines, save their brightly printed pages for use in magazine collage artwork that you can make with your kids!
 In this collage series, we cut geometric shapes to form a simple race car, then we traced those shapes onto textures and images that we liked in magazines.
 The result is a collaged race car from magazine cutouts.
-Find additional inspiration on our blog post about Magazine Collage Ideas for Kids.

 Cut shapes from magazines to form a race car.
 The background of this piece is a magazine advertisement.